 The answer is yes, and no.

-Even as we look to put the COVID-19 crisis behind us, the effects of it are still playing a major role in commerce.
+Even as we look to put the COVID-19 crisis behind us, its effects are still playing a major role in commerce.

 The pandemic created supply shortages, which forced people to experiment with other brands.
 People have become comfortable with alternatives to the products they once held dear.
-Research tells us that over 60% of consumers plan to stay with the new brands they’ve discovered.
+Research tells us that over 60% of consumers plan to stay with the new brands they have discovered.

 Brand loyalty doesn’t seem to matter as much as it once did.
 Customer retention rates have dropped, making it tougher to maintain buyer relationships.